-Trial Management Conference
+Before Your Trial: Trial Management Conference

-Before you start a trial, you will have seen a judge several times.
+Before you start a trial, you will have seen a judge a number of times.
 One of your appearances will be the trial management conference.
 The trial management conference is intended to get everyone ready for the trial.
-Before attending the trial management conference, each party will need to complete, serve and file Form 17E: Trial Management Conference Brief There are timelines regarding when you and the other party need to serve and file your briefs and you can find these timelines under rule 17 of the Family Law Rules.
+Before attending the trial management conference, each party will need to complete, serve and file Form 17E: Trial management conference brief.
+There are timelines regarding when you and the other party need to serve and file your briefs and you can find these timelines under rule 17 of the Family Law Rules.